 Technical Expertise: Emergency Preparedness, Health Care Waste Management, Infectious Diseases

-In the face of the Ebola outbreak, it is imperative that the Liberian health system continues to provide basic health services even while addressing the Ebola epidemic.
-For this to happen, Liberian health care workers (HCWs) and health facility staff must be effectively informed and protected.
-Adequate supplies of personal protection equipment (PPE) provided with proper training on effective infection prevention and control (IPC) practices will help restore and maintain HCWs’ confidence.
-Health care professionals and facility support staff must be trained to protect themselves from Ebola infection so that they can safely remain at, or return to, their posts and effectively care for patients.
+Liberian health care workers (HCWs) and health facility staff needed be effectively informed and protected.
+Adequate supplies of personal protection equipment (PPE) had to be provided in conjunction with proper training on effective infection prevention and control (IPC) practices to help restore and maintain HCWs’ confidence.
+Health care professionals and facility support staff had to be trained to protect themselves from Ebola infection so that they could safely remain at, or return to, their posts and effectively care for patients.

-The Liberian Healthcare Worker Personal Protection Equipment Rapid Response and Infection Control Training Plan, also known as IPC Activity, is an eight-month project providing support to the Liberia Ministry of Health and Social Welfare (MOHSW) to interrupt the ongoing transmission of the Ebola virus and to establish a culture of safety in all of Liberia’s 15 counties.
+The Liberian Healthcare Worker Personal Protection Equipment Rapid Response and Infection Control Training Plan was an eight-month project providing support to the Liberia Ministry of Health and Social Welfare (MOHSW) to interrupt the ongoing transmission of the Ebola virus and to establish a culture of safety in all of Liberia’s 15 counties.

-The two main objectives of the project are: 1) Training HCWs in IPC who are operating in non-Ebola Training Units (non-ETUs); and 2) Ensuring that needed IPC supplies and equipment are distributed in a process that meets accepted standards.
+The two main objectives of the project were to: 1) Train HCWs in IPC who were operating in non-Ebola Training Units (non-ETUs); and 2) Ensure that needed IPC supplies and equipment were distributed in a process that met accepted standards.

-The IPC Activity is supported by USAID's Office of U.S. Foreign Disaster Assistance (OFDA) and implemented by John Snow, Inc.
+The IPC Activity was supported by USAID's Office of U.S. Foreign Disaster Assistance (OFDA).

-- Training of county and district supervisors on IPC fundamentals
+- Training county and district supervisors on IPC fundamentals

-- Periodic support supervision of HCWs and facility staff on adherence to recommended IPC practices
+- Periodic supportive supervision of HCWs and facility staff on adherence to recommended IPC practices

-- Training of county pharmacists and county drug depot staff on IPC supply management
+- Training county pharmacists and county drug depot staff on IPC supply management

 - Ensuring last-mile distribution of PPEs

-- Constructing of 10 incinerators for waste management
+- Construction of 10 incinerators for waste management

 - Monitoring and evaluation